The changes aren’t overly ambitious and a stand a good chance of being rubber-stamped by parliament.

 The next French president could have a hard time governing without a majority in the National Assembly.

-Manuel Valls is voting for the centrist frontrunner as opposed to the candidate of his own Socialist Party.
+Manuel Valls is voting for the centrist frontrunner as opposed to the leader of his own Socialist Party.